BenFeng666/Lab-1/README.md

 # NYU-processor-design-lab-update
 ----------------------------------------
-Picture of asking name system
+Terminal output for asking name

 *The paths used by target_sources and target_include_directories are relative, not absolute.
 What file or folder are they relative to?